MattRowe18/CARLA/docs/source/index.rst

 How the script works
 #################

-Now let's take a look inside the script to understand how to manipulate the simulation using python commands.
+Now let's take a look inside the script to understand how to manipulate the simulation using Python commands.
 Open the ``dynamic_weather.py`` file in a code editor.

 The script first declares some utility classes, to help set up and manipulate parameters for the sun, storms and the weather as a whole.
 Inside these classes you will find code that sets initial parameters within the ``__init__`` function of each class.
 Within each class is a ``tick()`` function, this function is called when the simulation is advanced and the various weather parameters governing the angular position of the sun, the amount of rain, fog and clouds are modified by a set amount.
 The ``Weather`` class calls both the
 ``Sun`` and ``Storm`` classes.

-The ``dynamic_weather.py`` script sets up a connection between the python process and the CARLA server at line 132, after parsing the command line arguments:
+The ``dynamic_weather.py`` script sets up a connection between the Python process and the CARLA server at line 132, after parsing the command line arguments:

 .. code-block:: python